 Mobile phones, Internet access and social networking have opened many doors for teenagers to stay connected to one another.
 However, it’s also brought the dangers of bullying to the forefront, as more and more teenagers are exposed to its verbal and visual violence.
 In today’s interconnected world, bullying poses a serious problem for countless teens.
-Therefore, the need arises for cyberbullying facts and Cyberbullying Statistics 2013.
+Therefore, the need arises for CyberBullying Statistics.

 Between 1 April 2011 to 31 March 2012 ChildLine carried out 31,599 counselling interactions with a primary concern of bullying.
 This represents 10% of the total counselling interactions undertaken during that period.

 The rate of bullying is similar to that of domestic violence, sexual abuse or deep emotional trauma; a child is generally unwilling to seek counselling from an adult, unless they feel helpless, and hopeless.
 This accentuates the gravity of the situation, and its spread.

 April (2012) The Guasp school report in April 2012 reports that Almost half (46%) of children and young people say they have been bullied at school at some point in their lives.